Synss/pyhard2/documentation/tuthw3.rst

 unit                                    	Parameter	None

-.. topic::  Parameters and actions
+.. topic::  Parameters and Actions

-   Interactions with the hardware occur via parameters or actions.
+   Interactions with the hardware occur via parameters and actions.

    Parameters
       are `set` or `gotten`.
 They usually return a value and are better